Åland: History

 In 1918, during the Finnish Civil War, Swedish troops landed on Åland as a peacekeeping force between Russian soldiers and Finnish White and Red forces.
 Soon after, German troops occupied the islands at the request of the Finnish White Senate.
 The only major battle was the Battle of Godby near the village of Godby in Finström.

 After 1917, Ålanders campaigned to join Sweden.
 In 1919, a petition signed by 96.4% of voters supported leaving Finland and uniting with Sweden.
 This was partly due to anti-Swedish policies in Finland and growing Finnish nationalism, driven by the country’s struggle against attempts of Russification.
 The long-standing conflict between Finland's Swedish- and Finnish-speaking communities added to Ålanders' concerns.

 Finland rejected the petition but offered Åland autonomy. Ålanders refused, and the case went to the League of Nations in 1921.
 The League ruled that Finland would keep sovereignty but must give Åland political autonomy.
 A key diplomat behind the decision was Nitobe Inazō, an Under-Secretary General of the League and director of the International Committee on Intellectual Cooperation.

 The Åland convention of 20 October 1921, signed by Sweden, Finland, and several European countries, was the League's first major international agreement.
 It guaranteed Ålanders' rights to their language, culture, and traditions, and declared Åland a neutral and demilitarised zone.

 Åland's Regional Assembly held its first session in Mariehamn on 9 June 1922.
 That day is now celebrated as Self-Government Day of Åland.

-Because of its neutral status, Åland's merchant fleet could sail for both the Allies and Nazi Germany during World War II.
-Ships were generally not attacked, as their destinations and cargoes were often unknown.

 In 2006, Finland marked 150 years of Åland's demilitarisation by issuing a €5 commemorative coin.
 The obverse shows a pine tree, common in Åland, while the reverse depicts a boat's stern and rudder with a dove on the tiller—symbolising 150 years of peace.